espruino/EspruinoDocs/boards/MDBT42Q.md

 * BUYFROM: £12,£5.96,https://shop.espruino.com/mdbt42q

 This is the Bluetooth module that we use in [Puck.js](/Puck.js) and [Pixl.js](/Pixl.js) devices.
-You can [buy it from us](https://shop.espruino.com/mdbt42q) with the Espruino firmware pre-installed.
+You can get it with Espruino installed in two forms:

+* [Breakout board](https://shop.espruino.com/mdbt42q-breakout) with 0.1" pins, voltage regulator, Button and LEDs
+* [Bare module](https://shop.espruino.com/mdbt42q-module) (0.7mm pin pitch, surface mount)

 **Note:** We only provide support for MDBT42 modules purchased from us.
-Other modules won't have a bootloader installed so need connecting to a programmer in order to have firmware installed.
+Other modules don't have a bootloader installed and will need connecting to a programmer tool to have firmware installed.

 Features